dyne/tomb/README.md

 standard filesystem tools (GNU) and the cryptographic API of the Linux kernel (cryptsetup and LUKS).
 It can also produce machine parsable output to facilitate its use inside graphical applications.

-Starting with the 3.0 release path, also a new [Portable Tomb](portable) script is made available (under development) which works on more operating systems beyond Linux based, is written in POSIX shell, has less dependencies and features and is based on [Veracrypt](https://www.veracrypt.fr) instead of LUKS/cryptsetup.

 # How does it work?